-Web Pages - Now is a good time to prepare the web pages where the DataPages will be hosted.
+Web Pages – prepare the web pages where the DataPages will be hosted.
 Take note of each web page’s URL as they will be needed during the form design process.

 Create the first Web Form

-- In Select Fields screen of the DataPage wizard, move the contact information fields from Available Fields panel to Selected Fields panel.
-Check On exit, pass AutoNumber ID field as parameter so that AutoNumber will be passed to the next DataPage.
+- In Select Fields screen of the DataPage wizard, move the contact information fields from Available Fields panel to Selected Fields.

-- On Destination and Triggers page, click Go to a new page for destination after record submit.
-Type the URL for the web page that is hosting the following DataPage of your multi-page form.
-Click Finish.
+- On Destination and Emails page, click Go to a new page for destination after record submit.
+Enter the URL for the web page that is hosting the following DataPage of your multi-page form, and save the changes.

 Create the Update Forms

-- Next, you configure this form to receive the unique ID from the Web Form.
-Select Find record through unique ID.
-Choose your unique ID field from the dropdown field.
-In this example the only unique field is the Application_ID with an AutoNumber data type.
+- In this example the only unique field is the Application_ID with an Autonumber data type.
 The parameter name needs to be changed slightly.
-Add “InsertRecord” after the @ symbol and before the fieldname.
-This change in syntax tells the update form that the parameter being received is an AutoNumber from a newly created record.
-If you are not using an AutoNumber as your unique field type, the InsertRecord prefix is not necessary.
+Add “InsertRecord” after the @ symbol and before the field name.
+This change in syntax tells the update form that the parameter being received is an Autonumber from a newly created record.

 - By default, all Update Form fields are set to Display Only.
 To allow end-user to input data, change the form elements to an input format such as Text Field.

-- On Destination and Triggers screen of the DataPage wizard, click Go to a new page for destination after record submit.
+- On the Destination and Emails screen of the DataPage wizard, click Go to a new page for destination after record submit.
 Enter the URL of the web page where the next DataPage will be hosted.
-Click Finish.

-Once all update forms have been complete, there are few special steps for the last form.
+- Once all update forms have been completed, proceed to the configuration of the last form.

 Configure the final destination

-- The very last page of the multi-page form does not go to another URL.
+The very last page of the multi-page form does not go to another URL.
 In this example, the standard confirmation message has been customized to include a link back to the homepage.
-You could also direct the end-user directly to a confirmation webpage on the Destination and Triggers screen.
+You could also direct the end-user directly to a confirmation webpage on the Destination and Emails screen.

-- Is the field being passed marked as unique in the table's Design view?
+- The passed field is marked as unique in the table Design view